Legitimuz-Tech/legitimuz-examples-sdk-web-ios-swiftui/README.md

 </array>
 ```

-### 2. Create WebView Component with Legitimuz SDK Event Handling
+### 2. Create WebView Component with Legitimuz SDK Event Handling and Console Logging

-Create a custom WebView component to properly handle permissions and events from the Legitimuz SDK:
+Create a custom WebView component to properly handle permissions, console logs, and events from the Legitimuz SDK:

 ```swift
 import SwiftUI